tayiorbeii/egghead.io_idiomatic_redux_course_notes/04-Refactoring_the_Entry_Point.md

 )
 ```

-We will call our new file `configureStore.js`, and start by creating a funcion `configureStore` that will contain the store creation & persistance logic.
+We will call our new file `configureStore.js`, and start by creating a funcion `configureStore` that will contain the store creation & persistence logic.

 We do this because this way our app doesn't have to know exactly how the store is created and whether or not we have subscribe handlers.
 It can just use the returned store in the `index.js` file.